Alt=""

 COAT OF ARMS

 Alt=" "The former Borough of Godalming was granted its armorial bearings by the College of Heraldry in 1893.
-Following the re-organisation of local government in 1974 the Town Council adopted the coat of arms under authority of an Order in Council dated 16 April 1975 and exemplified by the Kings of Arms on the 10 December 1975.
+Following the re-organisation of local government in 1974 the Town Council adopted the coat of arms under authority of an Order in Council dated 16 April 1975 and exemplified by the Kings of Arms on 10 December 1975.

 The two shields (one either side of the rose) commemorate John Perrior, the first town warden in 1574, and Salisbury Cathedral, which held the manor from 1117-1541 when it was conveyed to the crown and then sold in 1601 to Sir George More of Loseley.